 Health and Welfare Trust - Effective January 1, 2010, Pinnacol entered into certain self-funded benefit programs with its vendors for healthcare, dental care, and vision care and established a separate legal trust for administrative purposes.
 In 2019, Pinnacol also entered into a guaranteed cost program with one of its two healthcare vendors.
 Pinnacol withholds monthly premium from its employee participants' payroll checks and uses these premiums and the employer contribution amounts to fund the trust account.
 These premiums are used to reimburse medical claims paid by the third-party vendors for the self-funded programs or pay premiums to the healthcare vendor for the guaranteed cost program.
-Employer contributions in 2021 and 2020 were \$7,182,000 and \$7,019,000, respectively.
+Employer contributions in 2022 and 2021 were \$7,551,000 and \$7,182,000, respectively.

 Accrued Paid Leave - Pinnacol employees may accrue paid time off based on their length of service subject to certain limitations on the amount that will be paid upon termination or taken in future periods.
 Paid time off is recorded as an expense and a liability at the time the paid time off is earned.
-The estimated liability for cumulative accrued paid time off of approximately \$4,262,000 and \$4,391,000 at December 31, 2021 and 2020, respectively, is included in other liabilities in the statutory-basis statements of admitted assets, liabilities, and policyholders' surplus.
+The estimated liability for cumulative accrued paid time off of approximately \$4,391,000 and \$4,262,000 at December 31, 2022 and 2021, respectively, is included in other liabilities in the statutory-basis statements of admitted assets, liabilities, and policyholders' surplus.

-7 / POLICYHOLDERS' SURPLUS
+8 / POLICYHOLDERS' SURPLUS

-The board of directors declared general policyholder dividends in 2021 of \$90,000,000 and 2020 of \$10,000,000.
-In March 2021, Pinnacol paid general policyholder dividends in the amount of \$50,000,000 to policyholders in good standing.
+The board of directors chose not to declare a general policyholder dividend in November 2022, delaying the consideration of, and if applicable, the declaration of a general dividend until year-end 2022 financial results were available.
+On February 22, 2023, the board of directors declared a general policyholder dividend of \$15,000,000 which was paid in March 2023 to policyholders in good standing.
 On November 3, 2021, the Board of Directors declared a general policyholder dividend to be paid in March 2022 of approximately \$40,000,000.
 On February 23, 2022, the Board of Directors determined the final amount of the general policyholder dividend paid in March 2022 to be \$50,000,000 based on year-end 2021 financial results.

 The Division monitors a company's "risk-based capital" in assessing the financial strength of an insurance company.
-Pinnacol's level of surplus exceeds the "company action level" of risk-based capital, which is approximately \$204,818,000 for 2021.
+Pinnacol's level of surplus exceeds the "company action level" of risk-based capital, which is approximately \$203,679,000 for 2022.